International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 • Combating Ageism

-Ageism refers to the stereotypes, prejudice, and discrimination directed towards people on the basis of age.
-According to the WHO’s 2021 Global Report on Ageism, roughly half of the world’s population holds ageist attitudes.
-For older people, ageism can result in social and economic exclusion and worse health and well-being outcomes.
+Ageism shapes how societies view older persons — in many contexts, older persons are viewed in a negative light — which can in turn result in worse health and well-being outcomes for older persons.
 Policies or actions to combat ageism include campaigns that aim to reframe aging as a positive process or older generations as playing an essential societal function, such as caring for children.

 • Long-Term Care

-Declining physical and mental capacity as people age can limit older people’s ability to care for themselves and participate in society.
-Long-term care, including rehabilitative care as well as home and community-based care, enables older adults to live with dignity, choose how to spend their older years, and access on-site health care, especially for those with complex medical conditions.
-In many countries, long-term care is challenging to fund or provide sufficient with quality and accessibility, due to shortages in the global caregiving workforce.
+Long-term care, which often includes palliative and end of life care as well as nursing homes, enables older adults to live with dignity, choose how to spend their older years, and access on-site health care, especially for those with complex medical conditions.
+In many countries, long-term care is challenging to fund or provide sufficient quality and accessibility, due to shortages in the global caregiving workforce.

 Additional Themes Considered but Not Included